 A combination of two chemos, capecitabine and temozolomide, the results of this drug have been effective for many advanced neuroendocrine cancer patientsoffers long-lasting neuroendocrine tumor control for patients whose tumors have not responded to standard high-dose octreotide therapy.

-Only available in Europe at this time, although in clinical studies in the U.S., Peptide Receptor Radionuclide Therapy is one form of treatment that has been a successful treatment for many patients.
-It is a form of targetted molecular therapy that combines octreotide with a radio isotope that is administered as a systemic treatment for neuroendocrine tumors known as GEP-NETs.
-GEP-NETs are gastroenteropancreatic tumors that start in small intestines, the pancreas, duodenum or stomach, large intestives, lung and other diffuse tissues including the adrenal, thymus, and pituitary glands.
+Previously only available in Europe, Peptide Receptor Radionuclide Therapy (PRRT) is now available at centers throughout the United States and Worldwide.
+It is one form of treatment that has been a successful treatment for many patients.
+It is a form of targeted molecular therapy that combines octreotide with a radio isotope that is administered as a systemic treatment for neuroendocrine tumors known as GEP-NETs.
+GEP-NETs are gastroenteropancreatic tumors that start in small intestines, the pancreas, duodenum or stomach, large intestines, lung and other diffuse tissues including the adrenal, thymus, and pituitary glands.
 Visit the Society of Nuclear Medicine and Imaging site for more information on PRRT.

 - Be sure to check out our page of patient stories who have undergone PRRT treatment both in the U.S. as clinical trials and abroad.